isenilov/ml-pipeline/README.md

 [telnet](https://www.unix.com/man-page/linux/1/telnet/)

-Please google installation instructions for your system if needed.
+Please refer to installation instructions for your system if needed.

 ## Running the pipeline